xsuchy/ada-zangemann-cz/docbook/README.md

 - Simple sections (simplesect) elements are used to group the content that needs to end up in a single text frame in Scribus.
 For most pages this results in a single section per page.
 The [simplesect](https://tdg.docbook.org/tdg/5.2/simplesect) element is chosen because it normally doesn't end up as part of the document structure.
 As described on [Docbook XSL documentation](https://sagehill.net/docbookxsl/TitleFontSizes.html#SimpleSects): "By default, simplesects do not appear in the table of contents because they are usually not considered part of the document's structural hierarchy."
 Note that simplesect elements can still contain a title and info element, which is not fitting for a page indicator.
 - Identifiers for front and back matters are drawn from the [Wikipedia page on book design](https://en.wikipedia.org/wiki/Book_design).
 - Images for drawn headings are embedded in the info element of the appendix.
 This is allowed in DocBook modelling and prevents them from being printed by default.
+- Use [parameters for 'profiling'](https://tdg.docbook.org/tdg/5.2/ref-elements#common.effectivity.attributes) to make certain formatting conditional, depending on output format or a generic condition.
+More details in XSLT documentation: https://sagehill.net/docbookxsl/MultiProfile.html and https://sagehill.net/docbookxsl/AlternateText.html Conditions can be used both in Scribus template (as attributes) and DocBook data.
+  - In Scribus template conditions can be used to switch between titles that are written in fonts or image-based, whether to use image capitals and to show a remix edition image.
+    - Condition ideas: dropcap-img, headings-img, headings-text, remix, draft.
+Current
+  - In Docbook template conditions can be used whether to use capitals or to use different title colophon information depending on the condition.
+  - XSLT 1.0 profiling stylesheets as distributed in Linux distro's can be found here as well: https://github.com/docbook/xslt10-stylesheets/blob/master/xsl/profiling/profile-mode.xsl
+  - Current implementation supports a single condition in Scribus, tested against multiple conditions provided as parameter to the XSLT template.
+Multiple conditions need to be separated using semicolumns, like 'dropcap-img;headings-img'.
+If no condition parameter is provided, no condition is checked, which helps in debugging.
+To trigger condition checking without a value a single semicolumn ';' can be provided.

 #### Ideas for consideration